-Caste in Sri Lanka is often seen as a rural phenomenon that rapidly destroys with beginning of modernization and urbanization.
+Caste in Sri Lanka is often seen as a rural phenomenon that rapidly disintegrates with the beginning of modernization and urbanization.
 Urban Sri Lanka is particularly silent about caste and recognizes caste as a sign of backwardness and an outdated institution.
-Contrary to this, there is existent of urban sanitary workers in many cities in Sri Lanka.
-They are often employed by the respective local government agencies or contractors as municipal labourers for cleaning of public latrines, streets and garbage collection, like plantation workers as described in Chapter Five, they descend from specific caste groups brought into Ceylon from South India by the British colonial rulers during the 19th century as they established the relevant local government entities.
+Contrary to this, urban sanitary worker communities of distinct caste and ethnic backgrounds have evolved from the colonial era in many cities in Sri Lanka.
+They are often employed by the respective local government agencies or contractors as municipal labourers for cleaning of public latrines and streets and garbage collection.
+Like plantation workers described in Chapter Five, they descend from specific caste groups brought into Ceylon from South India by the British colonial rulers during the 19th century as they established the relevant local government entities.
 This is another instance where the colonial rule actually contributed to "invention of caste" along the lines suggested by Dirk (2001).
-What is significant is that as the relevant local government agencies provided housing for these urban workers in specific locations in each town, these congested housing schemes comprising 'labour lines' have survived into the modern era as urban ghettoes with a complex mix of under class, outcaste and ethnic enclave characteristics.
-The number of people living in these communities is not known, but such communities are known to exist in a number of towns in Sri Lanka as indicated in Map 4.
+What is significant is that as the relevant local government agencies provided housing for these urban workers in specific locations in each town, these congested housing schemes comprising 'labour lines' have survived into the modern era as urban ghettos with a complex mix of underclass, outcaste and ethnic enclave characteristics.
+The number of people living in these communities is not known, but such communities are known to exist in a number of towns in Sri Lanka as indicated in Map 5.